Here, we will show you how to create your perfect travel plan, allowing you to choose the most suitable one.

 Why do a Cusco and Sacred Valley city tour first?

 Because Machu Picchu is the main attraction of the whole trip, you will get the most out of it with the proper understanding and local context.
-It also allows you to get used to the altitude better.
+It also allows you to acclimate to the altitude more effectively.

-Why stay overnight in Aguas Calientes before visiting Machu Picchu Picchu?
+Why stay overnight in Aguas Calientes before visiting Machu Picchu?

-The main reason: Machu Picchu is 4 hours from Cusco (by car + train), so visiting Machu Picchu on a day tour from Cusco means quite a long day.
+The main reason: Machu Picchu is 4 hours from Cusco (by car + train), so visiting Machu Picchu on a day tour from Cusco means a pretty long day.

 Why Rainbow Mountain on day five and not before?